Free Pumpkin Knitting Patterns (3 Sizes)

 Medium Pumpkin

-- Break off the yarn and thread through the remaining stitches, pull them together tight, and secure them with a knot.
+Break off the yarn, thread it through the remaining stitches, pull them together tightly, and secure them with a knot.

-- Tie the two tails together and wrap around and around to form that pumpkin shape.
+Tie the two tails together, then wrap them around and around to form the pumpkin shape.

 For the stalk/stem – use the 8mm (US 11) needles and brown DK yarn.